dareg/surfex-cmake/readme.md

-# compiling on belenos
+# Compiling on belenos

-In order to compile the surfex library, fiat, netcdf, eccodes and falfilfa (branch chikhiw\_fixEccodes) needs to be installed.
+In order to compile the surfex library, fiat, netcdf, eccodes and falfilfa needs to be installed.

-falfilfa can be found here: https://github.com/walidchikhi/FALFILFA/

 ```
 module load intel